Shanghai, China

 Activities

-• City-as-Text: We will use Shanghai as a critical frame to understand the socioeconomics of this port city in a global era.
+- City-as-Text: Shanghai is used as a critical frame to understand the socioeconomics of this port city in a global era.
 Learn about the stylistic elements of building and infrastructure efforts toward sustainable development from historical and forward-looking perspectives.

 Housing and Meals